 Left Atrial Appendage Occluder Device (Watchman)

-Learn if WATCHMAN is right for you
+Learn if WATCHMAN is Right for You

-You may be a candidate for a left atrial appendage occluder device if you have can answer yes to the following questions:
+You may be a candidate for a left atrial appendage occluder device if you can answer yes to the following questions:

 - Do you have atrial fibrillation not caused by a heart valve problem?